shikha080/Ms-Teams-Clone/README.md

 Here we consider your privacy and security first.
 You can check privacy policy section there you can find out all the links and all the other stuff that ensures your security and privacy this website has no intension of using your personal data.

-i have used ngrok for the testing purposes.
+I have used ngrok for the testing purposes.

 This website is compatible with any of these browsers Mozilla Firefox, Chrome, Microsoft edge, Safari, Opera.